EDUCATION: OUR DISTRICT AND BEYOND

 Peter will work on the Board and as an advocate for SCASD.
 He will:

-Push for charter school reforms to increase transparency and accountability.
+Push for reforms to the charter school law to increase transparency and accountability.

 Empowers students to participate in democratic decision-making in their own schools.

-Reform the testing system in the state and advance standards that work for the 21st century, not special interests or bureaucrats in Washington, DC.
+Advocate for reforms to the testing system in the state and advance standards that work for the 21st century, not special interests.

 Advocate for support and training for our local police and emergency management workers, including the training of tactical EMTs.